No matter where in the world, when a farmer plants a seed, pests are sure to follow.

 But since the 1970s, most farmers in the Heartland have been reaching for only one tool, herbicides.
 Increasingly heavy reliance on herbicides over the years progressively undermined their effectiveness, because of the emergence and spread of resistant weeds.

-In the 1960s and 1970s most corn and soybean fields in the Heartland required only a single application of one herbicide.
+In the 1960s and 1970s most corn and soybean fields in the Heartland required only a single application of one herbicide, or at most two.
 Today, the typical range in the number of herbicide applications on corn and soybeans in the Heartland is 5 to 6.
 A total of 3-4 different herbicides are required to stay ahead of the spread of resistant weeds.

 That is a huge increase — just ask the farmers spraying, and paying more for herbicides that work less and less well.

-But through use of a diverse array of tools such as cover crops, mechanical weed control, crop rotations, and biological controls, farmers can manage pests on the farm with few, if any, pesticides.
+But through use of a diverse array of Integrated Weed Management tools such as cover crops, mechanical weed control, crop rotations, and biological controls, farmers can manage weeds and other pests on the farm with few, if any, pesticides.

 Farmers do have options!
 Click on any image below to view a gallery of pest management solutions.